 We divided the data up into more digestible sections, namely occupancy rate, average daily rate, and total room count.

 Top 10 Most Improved – Occupancy Rate Data

 As you know by now, Airbnb has embarked on a serious marketing campaign to expand its host network.
 This campaign started at the start of the year.
 It’s too early to tell whether this campaign has been a success or not.
 But we isolated the ten most improved counties according to occupancy rates.
-We compared February and March of this year to show you how the market fluctuates on a monthly basis.
+We compared February and March of this year to show you how the market fluctuates every month.

 We did our best to scope out why each of these areas saw such a change in occupancy rate.
 Remember, February is a slow month in the short-term rental industry.
 By March of each year, most people are ready for a break, and these smaller, mostly rural counties are the perfect choice for a city escape!

-Airbnb occupancy rates fluctuate for a number of reasons, including seasonal demand changes, optimization of listings, hosts using dynamic pricing, and even smaller considerations like events or gatherings.
+Airbnb occupancy rates fluctuate for several reasons, including seasonal demand changes, optimization of listings, hosts using dynamic pricing, and even smaller considerations like events or gatherings.